joagarat/RP_scRNAseq_Neurons_Code/README.md

-# Single-cell RNA-seq Reveals Distinct Ribosomal Protein Expression Profiles Among Neuronal Subtypes.
+# Neuronal Subtype–Specific Ribosomal Protein mRNA Expression.

 This repository contains all code and scripts required to reproduce the analyses and generate the figures for the article:

-"Single-cell RNA-seq Reveals Distinct Ribosomal Protein Expression Profiles Among Neuronal Subtypes".
+"Neuronal Subtype–Specific Ribosomal Protein mRNA Expression".

 Data and Code Availability: